ligerfotis/UR3e-Python-Teleop/Teleop/README.md

     ***NM:*** Rotate about z-axis (vertical axis)

-3. **Robotiq 2F-140 gripepr control using the keys:**
+3. **Robotiq 2F-140 gripper control using the keys:**

     ***Left arrow:*** Gripper close

     ***Right arrow:*** Gripper open

 **Other parameters that can be modified include:**
-- Linear speed of robot (for translation)
+- Linear speed of the robot (for translation)
-- Angular speed of robot (for rotation)
+- Angular speed of the robot (for rotation)
 - Gripper force
 - Gripper speed